-<1% (Limited to important or life-threatening): Allergic contact dermatitis, alopecia, anxiety, bullous pemphigoid, burning sensation of skin, chronic lympocytic leukemia, conjunctivitis, corneal disease, eosinophilia, eye irritation, herpes simplex infection, hyperpigmentation, ichthyosis, inflammation, insomnia, irritability, lacrimation, leukocytosis, medicine-like taste, muscle tenderness, nasal discomfort, pain, pancytopenia, scarring, skin blister, skin irritation, skin neoplasm (nonmelanoma), skin photosensitivity, skin rash, skin tenderness, stomatitis, suppuration, swelling, swelling of eye, telangiectasia, thrombocytopenia, toxic granulations, ulcer
+<1% (Limited to important or life-threatening): Allergic contact dermatitis, alopecia, anxiety, bullous pemphigoid, burning sensation of skin, conjunctival irritation, conjunctivitis, corneal disease, eosinophilia, eye irritation, herpes simplex infection, hyperpigmentation, ichthyosis, inflammation, insomnia, irritability, lacrimation, leukocytosis, lymphocytic leukemia, medicine-like taste, muscle tenderness, nasal discomfort, pain, pancytopenia, pruritus, scarring, skin blister, skin irritation, skin neoplasm (nonmelanoma), skin photosensitivity, skin rash, skin tenderness, stomatitis, suppuration, swelling, swelling of eye, telangiectasia, thrombocytopenia, toxic granulations, ulcer, urticaria

 Concerns related to adverse effects: